How do annual program assessment reports help the university?

 Yes, every degree program reports annually on its assessment.

-What is done with the annual assessment reports?
+What is done with the annual program assessment reports?

 - Institution-wide: Annual results are compiled to provide a snapshot of undergraduate program assessment at WSU.
 This information is shared with institutional leadership and contributes to WSU’s regional accreditation report.
 Results also help inform WSU’s assessment goals and help ATL prioritize where support is needed.
 See WSU-Wide Program Assessment Summaries.

 - Colleges and Campuses: Results are compiled for each college and campus to provide a snapshot of assessment for discussion with college or campus leadership.

 - Samples: ATL contacts programs to ask permission to share examples of strong assessment practices with the WSU community.

-Why does the undergraduate assessment report form change from year to year?
+Why does the undergraduate program assessment report form change from year to year?

-ATL makes improvements to the report form, as needed, in order to streamline the reporting process, to meet evolving needs at WSU.
+ATL makes improvements to the report form, as needed, in order to streamline the reporting process and to meet evolving needs at WSU.
 Please contact us to give input.

-Who should receive a copy of a program’s annual report?
+Who should receive a copy of a program’s annual program assessment report?

 Each WSU undergraduate degree program reports annually on assessment, submitting a report to ATL.
 The assessment coordinator and department chair should have access to the program report, and programs should also store the report in the program’s assessment archive.
 Additionally, programs should share a copy of the annual report with their associate dean, and programs offering degrees on more than one campus should also provide the annual report to each of their campus contacts.